-Gain advanced skills and experience with a master's degree in management with a specialization in interdisciplinary studies.
+Gain advanced skills and broad exposure to all the major areas in management for maximum career flexibility with a specialization in interdisciplinary studies in management.

 The Master of Science in management with an interdisciplinary studies in management specialization from University of Maryland University College provides you with skills that are essential for managers in every organization.
 The curriculum covers fundamentals in human resources, project management, marketing, and information systems.
 Look no further for a respected credential that can boost your professional value and pave the way to management.